5T33Z0/Clover-Crate/Desktop_Configs/README.md

 |--------------------------|:----:|:-----------------:|-----------|
 |PciRoot(0x0)/Pci(0x2,0x0)|Intel HD 530|00001219|iGPU is used to drive a display.
 For CPUs using Intel HD P530 graphics instead, un-comment the `device-id`.
 |#PciRoot(0x0)/Pci(0x2,0x0)|Intel HD 530|01001219|iGPU is used for computational tasks only.
 Entry Disabled by default.

+#### Quirks and Kernel Patches Deviations
+- `KernelPM` &rarr; Not needed if you can disable CFGLock in BIOS.
+- `XhciPortLimit` &rarr; Disable for macOS 11.3 and newer – create a USB Port Map
 </details>

 ### 4th and 5th Gen Intel Core i5/i7 Haswell and Broadwell